zuluana/homeward-sdk/README.md

 > *Simple Cross-Platform Shortcuts in React Native.
 Works with Expo Managed (no linking necessary)*

-Homeward SDK re-directs users to a web app where they can save shortcuts (including Deep Links) to their home-screen.
+With this library, you can prompt your mobile users to save an arbitrary URL to their home-screen.

+You have full control over the styling of the saved shortcut through a standardized, cross-platform API.

-This is a technique used by several popular apps and documented on [Stack Overflow](https://stackoverflow.com/questions/28042152/link-to-safari-add-to-home-screen-from-inside-app).
+This is a technique inspired by several popular apps and documented on [Stack Overflow](https://stackoverflow.com/questions/28042152/link-to-safari-add-to-home-screen-from-inside-app).

 >  Homeward SDK is a Typescript / Javascript wrapper around the [Homeward API](https://github.com/CodalReef/homeward).
-If you prefer you can [call the API directly](https://github.com/CodalReef/homeward#api-usage).
+If you prefer you can also [call the API directly](https://github.com/CodalReef/homeward#api-usage).

 *See [Pitch / Anti-Pitch](https://github.com/CodalReef/homeward#pitch--anti-pitch), [Disclaimer](https://github.com/CodalReef/homeward#disclaimer) prior to use.*